 The complete cycle differs from one breed to the next.
 Some take as little as four days, while others can take months.
 Temperatures affect maturation times, too.
 For example, the culex tarsalis takes 14 days to go through this cycle at 20°C, but only ten days at 26°C.

-While every breed is different, they all required still or stagnant water for the first three stages.
+While every breed is different, they all require still or stagnant water for the first three stages.

 Encounters & Concerns

 Encounters with potential mosquito developmental sources can be places where you might not expect.
-Almost any source of water found on a homeowner’s property can support these developmental stages, and unless a homeowner is diligent to inspect their property, adults are going to be a problem.
+Almost any source of water found on a homeowner’s property can support these developmental stages.
+Adults will be a problem if a homeowner is diligent in inspecting their property.

 Mosquitoes are notorious for their involvement in disease transmission, creating annoyances, interfering with outdoor recreation activities, and even ruining a good night’s sleep, because of the itching.
 Another concern related to mosquito bites is the possibility of secondary infections of mosquito bites that are scratched and become infected with bacteria.